opensvc/docs.opensvc.com/source/agent.configure.pool.rst

 Layout
 ++++++

-A volume service from this type of pool contains:
+A volume object from this type of pool contains:

 * a fs.directory resource, with ``path`` set to ``<pool head>/<volume fqdn>``.